 THE S MODEL:

-Other than the actual model dimensipons, nearly 100% of the above discussion (and photos) applies to the S-scale smelter kit.
+Other than the actual model dimensions, nearly 100% of the above discussion (and photos) apply to the S-scale smelter kit.
 Because of its size, I had to modify the model slightly and rearrange components to fit my space.
-Here's a few of the first pictures I've taken of my installation.
+I thought you may be interested in seeing another application.
+Here's a few of the first pictures of my installation.
 Much detailing is yet to be added.

 THE S-SCALE SMELTER

 The above photo depicts the S smelter from the opposite angle.
 Note that only one row of ore bins could be located behind the smelter due to space limitations, but the Granulator Tower still fit between the main building and the siding/main line tracks provided I inset it about 0.5-inch into the Loading Roof Area.
 The second row of ore bins is located behind the Office (lower left corner of photo).
 Tram tracks serve both sets of bins and enter the abbreviated Receiving Shed (an option included in the kit) located behind the Blast Furnace Building.